Myrtle Beach Police create new ‘junior academy’ for teens

 When asked if they wanted to be police officers, many of the kids said yes.

-“The fact that you would be working and also protecting people is really cool,” said Aguiree.
+“The fact that you would be working and also protecting people is really cool,” said Aguirre.

 On Friday, August 4 the kids will go back-to-school shopping with officers in the morning and have a graduation ceremony in the afternoon.